jsohndata/project-archivist/README.md

 # Project: Archivist
-This is a Bootstrap 5 sidebar (vertical menu) template I have created for a documentation site.
+A Bootstrap 5 sidebar (vertical menu) template I have created for a documentation site.

 - Toggle: Close sidebar, still requires polishing
 - Menu: For mobile I use dropdown menu, otherwise use collapse.
 I think collapse works better on desktop when there are pelthora of items.
 Dropdown menu however, works best IMO on mobile.